WHAT IS YOUR CARPET WARRANTY WORTH?

 The last warranty type is that offered by the dealer.
 The dealer’s warranty is no better than the integrity of the dealer’s business.
 The warranty offered by some guy working out of the back of a van may not be as good as that from the established dealer who has community identity.
 The dealer may offer a fabulous warranty that looks too good to be true.
 Ask to see the “fine print”.
 You will discover it is based on the same type of guidelines as those warranties discussed in the paragraphs above.

 When you shop don’t be misled by the warranties.
 In general, the more you pay for a carpet, the longer it will wear.
 Make your buying decision based on your faith in your carpet dealer; not based on warranty claims.
-Shaw (Anso) , BASF, Mohawk(Wear Dated and Tirexta),Invista (Stianmaster) etc. have similar warranties.
+Shaw (Anso) , BASF, Mohawk(Wear Dated and Triexta),Invista (Stainmaster) etc. have similar warranties.

-Finally, please know that if you do not clean your carpet every two years, you will have no warranty, period.
-This cleaning has to be done by a certified carpet cleaner, not your home cleaning machine.
-And this just in; your carpet has to be installed per CR-105 (our industry installaton bible) or you have no warranty that involves seams, wrinkles, or tuft loss.
+Finally, please know that if you do not clean your carpet every two years (more often if you have pets), you will have no warranty, period.
+This cleaning has to be done by a IICRC certified carpet cleaner, not your home cleaning machine.
+And this just in; your carpet has to be installed per CR-105 (our industry installation bible) or you have no warranty that involves seams, wrinkles, or tuft loss.